qmorozov/ahead/README.md

 Telegram bot that monitors remote job boards and sends personalized job alerts.

-Aggregates from 12 sources (RemoteOK, Remotive, Jobicy, Himalayas, Arbeitnow, WeWorkRemotely, Djinni, TheMuse, WorkingNomads, RemoteFirstJobs, HN, Adzuna), scores each job against your profile, and sends a ranked digest.
+Aggregates from 14 sources (RemoteOK, Remotive, Jobicy, Himalayas, Arbeitnow, WeWorkRemotely, Djinni, TheMuse, WorkingNomads, RemoteFirstJobs, HN, Adzuna, Greenhouse, Lever), scores each job against your profile, and sends a ranked digest.

-Optionally uses Groq and Cerebras (Llama 8B for classification, 70B+ for parsing) to extract structured data from descriptions.
+Optionally uses Groq and Cerebras to extract structured data from descriptions (lightweight model for classification, heavy model for parsing).
 Falls back to keyword matching when LLM is unavailable.

 ## Setup